What is thrush?

 It's important to emphasise that thrush is not categorised as a sexually transmitted infection (STI).
 However, that doesn't mean that sexual activity cannot cause or increase the risk of thrush.

-Sexual intercourse can cause thrush to occur, as your partner's fingers or penis can introduce bacteria to the vagina and put the careful bacterial ecosystem off kilter.
+Sexual intercourse can cause thrush, as your partner's fingers or penis can introduce bacteria to the vagina and put the careful bacterial ecosystem off kilter.
 Moreover, thrush infections can be transmitted through intercourse or the use of sex toys.

-While you are treating vaginal or penile thrush, you should abstain from sex until your infection has completely cleared up.
-This can reduce the risk of passing the infection on to your partner, who may be able to later pass it back to you.
+While treating vaginal or penile thrush, you should abstain from sex until your infection has completely cleared up.
+This can reduce the risk of passing the infection on to your partner, who may be able to pass it later back to you.

 Additionally, some treatments for vaginal or penile thrush can damage condoms or reduce the effectiveness of oral contraceptive pills.

 Regularly wearing tight underwear or wetsuits provides the perfect conditions for candida fungus to grow.

 Fungus thrives in these warm, damp environments, so it's advisable to keep your nether regions dry and cool by wearing breathable underwear made from cotton.